Skip to main content

 Plant-Powered Profit Margins

-There’s a common misconception that vegan food is more expensive, especially when people see vegan upcharges on menus—like when Impossible or other premium plant-based meats cost more than animal-based counterparts.
+There’s a common misconception that vegan food is more expensive, especially when people see vegan upcharges on menus.
 While there are reasons why those products carry a higher price (including scale and subsidies for animal agriculture), this paints an incomplete picture.

-In reality, many plant-based foods—especially staples like black beans, chickpeas, tofu, tempeh, and seitan—are significantly cheaper than most animal proteins, particularly red meat.
-These ingredients offer a valuable opportunity in a restaurant setting:
+Actually, many plant-based foods — especially staples like black beans, chickpeas, tofu, tempeh, and seitan — are significantly cheaper than most animal proteins, particularly red meat.
+These ingredients are a huge opportunity for restaurants:

 • ✅ Lower food costs